Slow remote connection speed/performance

 High CPU load

-If you are running Remote Utilities on a computer where almost 99% of the CPU capacity are used by other programs or processes, the program's performance may be slow.
+If you are running Remote Utilities on a computer with heavy CPU load, this may result in degraded performance.
 Remote Utilities needs CPU resources just like any other program.

-You can tweak CPU usage in connection properties.
-Navigate to Color and CPU and set CPU Usage to a lower level.
-If you want to manually set FPS (frames per second), move the slider to the FPS mark first and then select a desired number in the drop down list.
+You can tweak CPU usage for specific remote computer.
+Go to connection properties, choose the Color and CPU tab and drag the slider under CPU Usage to Low.
+If you want to manually set frames per second (FPS), drag the slider to FPS and select the FPS value in the dropdown list below.

 Screen capture mode

 Sometimes, changing the default screen capture mode can help: